thecodeteam/vagrant/scaleio/README.md

 ### SSH

-To login to the ScaleIO nodes, use the following commands: `vagrant ssh mdm1`, `vagrant ssh mdm2`, or `vagrant ssh tb`.
+To login to the ScaleIO nodes, use the following commands: `vagrant ssh master`, `vagrant ssh node01`, or `vagrant ssh node02`.

 ### Cluster install function